KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

 </details>
    {% endhint %}

-4. In Atom, add a couple more routes to _quiz_routes.js_ to use the methods that were created in _app/quiz.js_.
+4. In Atom, add a couple more routes to _quiz_routes.js_ to use the methods created in _app/quiz.js_.

   {% label %}Atom | app/routes/quiz_routes.js{% endlabel %}
   ```js